What is issue reproduction and why we are doing it?

-- Always make sure to provide a reasoned elaboration on why you think the issue is not valid, in order to avoid wasted efforts on the Test Lead side.
+- Always make sure to provide a reasoned elaboration on why you think the issue is not valid, to avoid wasted efforts on the Test Lead side.

 c) It has all the information that is needed for this project:

-- The steps and the description are understandable and easy to follow.
+- The steps and description are understandable and easy to follow.

 - The video is relevant and matches the steps.